amr745/silver-snacks-frontend/README.md

 ## User Stories

-As a user, I want to be able to see products displayed on a main page.
+### As a user, I want to:
+* see products displayed on a main page.
-As a user, I want to be able to sign up for an account.
+* sign up for an account.
-As a user, I want to be able to sign in and out of my account.
+* sign in and out of my account.
-As a user, I want to be able to click on an item and view information about that item.
+* click on an item and view information about that item.
-As a user, I want to be able to click a buy now button and have items added to my cart.
+* click a buy now button and have items added to my cart.
-As a user, I want to be able to view items saved in my cart.
+* view items saved in my cart.
-As a user, I want to be able to increase or decrease the amount of items in my cart.
+* increase or decrease the amount of items in my cart.
-As a user, I want to be able to remove items from my cart.
+* remove items from my cart.
-As a user, I want to be able to check out my order and get a calculated total.
+* check out my order and get a calculated total.
-As a user, I want to be able to see my order summary after my order is placed.
+* see my order summary after my order is placed.

 ---